top of page

 About

-She has enriched her artistry through masterclasses with distinguished cellists including Zlatomir Fung, Ophélie Gaillard, Tsuyoshi Tsutsumi, Kirill Rodin, Santiago Cañón-Valencia, Li-Wei Qin, Richard Aaron, Wolfgang Emanuel Schmidt, and Frans Helmerson.
+She has participated in masterclasses with world-renowned cellists including Arto Noras, Jian Wang, Li-Wei Qin, Eric Kim, Isang Enders, Zlatomir Fung, Ophélie Gaillard, Tsuyoshi Tsutsumi, Kirill Rodin, Youngchang Cho, Amir Eldan, Santiago Cañón-Valencia, Richard Aaron, Wolfgang Emanuel Schmidt, Jens Peter Maintz, and Frans Helmerson.

 "A performance that touches the hearts of the audience with a high level of technique and excellent expression delivery"